Packages

 NOTE: If a previous version of Nix was installed on the system, the

-command may not work due to an old symlink being present in $HOME.
+nix profilecommand may not work due to an old symlink being present in $HOME.
 See this issue.
-If you encounter this issue, you can remedy it by deleting the~/.nix-profile
+If you encounter this issue, you can remedy it by deleting the~/.nix-profilesymlink so that thenix profilecommands can recreate it with the correct path.

 Specifying Versions